Syno: Structured Synthesis for Neural Operators: Guided Search

-The data tensor shape of a complete pGraph should match exactly with the specified input shape ($input$ in \cref{alg:overview} Line~\ref{alg:overview:symbolic-shape}).
-While synthesizing with primitives ensures high quality, it also becomes hard to control the shape of the coordinates after applying primitives on a partial pGraph.
-Ideally, after flexibly exploring various primitives, when the partial pGraph gets close to its maximum size limit, the last few primitives need to move towards exactly matching with the input dimensions.
+The data tensor shape of a complete pGraph should match exactly with the \emph{desired shape} (the shape of $input$ in \cref{alg:overview} Line~\ref{alg:overview:symbolic-shape}).
+While synthesizing with primitives ensures high quality, it also becomes hard to control the \emph{dimensions} (sizes of tensor coordinates) after applying primitives on a partial pGraph.
+Ideally, after flexibly exploring various primitives, when the partial pGraph gets close to its maximum size limit, the last few primitives need to move towards exactly matching with the desired dimensions.
 For example, if the shape of the current partial pGraph is \texttt{[C\textsubscript{in}, s\textsuperscript{-1}*H, s*W, k]}, we can apply \texttt{[C\textsubscript{in}, s\textsuperscript{-1}*H, s*W, k]} $\stackrel{\prim{Merge}}{\longleftarrow}$ \texttt{[C\textsubscript{in}, s\textsuperscript{-1}*H, s, W, k]} $\stackrel{\prim{Split}\mathtt{(s)}}{\longleftarrow}$ \texttt{[C\textsubscript{in}, H, W, k]} $\stackrel{\prim{Unfold}}{\longleftarrow}$ \texttt{[C\textsubscript{in}, H, W]}.

-We propose a novel metric named \emph{shape distance} as the minimum number of required primitives added onto the current pGraph to reach the input.
+We propose a novel metric named \emph{shape distance} as the minimum number of required primitives added onto the current pGraph to reach the desired shape.
 In the above example, the shape distance of \texttt{[C\textsubscript{in}, s\textsuperscript{-1}*H, s*W, k]} is $3$.
 If the remaining allowed number of primitives is less than the shape distance, we can immediately terminate the current pGraph and backtrack (\cref{alg:overview} Line~\ref{alg:overview:shape-dist}).
-This avoids deviating too far from the input coordinates.
+This avoids deviating too far from the desired dimensions.